sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS Global Accelerator, and when is it used?

 AWS Global Accelerator is a service that improves the performance and availability of your global applications.
-It does this by routing traffic to the closest regional edge cache.
-This can reduce latency and improve availability for users around the world.
+It routes user traffic over the AWS global network to the nearest healthy endpoint in your endpoint groups, which can reduce latency and improve availability for users around the world.

 Global Accelerator is a good choice for applications that need to be highly available and performant for users around the world.
 It is also a good choice for applications that have a lot of dynamic content, such as streaming video and live events.